Attach an independent EIP to a pod

 k8s.aliyun.com/eip-common-bandwidth-package-id

-Specifies the ID of an EIP Bandwidth Plan to associate with the EIP.
+ID of the EIP Bandwidth Plan to associate.

 Note